First, last week I happened to see they were to be making Brigid's crosses at The Shamrock pub in Falcarragh.

 And then he said:

-Are you resolved, with God's assistance, to obey his laws and those of his Church, and to lead blameless lives like the great St. Brigid?
+Are you resolved, with God's, to obey his laws and those of his Church, and to lead blameless lives like the great St. Brigid? assistance

 And everyone said, "Yes."
 Then the priest said,